blpis4r/Movie-Ranking/README.md

 Datasets used in this analysis are title.akas.tsv, title.basics.tsv and title.ratings.tsv

+Due to the size of the datasets, it is impossible to upload them into Github.
+Please download mentioned datasets and put them into directory datasets.
 ## Requirements

 To run this analysis, you must install pandas package.